ros-industrial/industrial_training/gh_pages/_source/session5/Building-a-Perception-Pipeline.rst

 Implement Pass-through Filters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-As before, uncomment the PassThrough filter include-header near the top of the file.

-#.
 Change code:

    The next set of useful filtering to get the region of interest, is a series of pass-through filters.
 These filters crop your point cloud down to a volume of space (if you use x y and z filter).
 At this point you should apply a series of pass-through filters, one for each the x, y, and z directions.
-See `PCL Pass-Through Filter Tutorial <http://pointclouds.org/documentation/tutorials/passthrough.php#passthrough>`_ for hints, or use code below.
+See `PCL Pass-Through Filter Tutorial <https://pcl.readthedocs.io/projects/tutorials/en/latest/passthrough.html>`_ for hints, or use code below.

    Within perception_node.cpp, find section